 Cohort 2011 Alumni Justin Matthys and Richard Wilson founded Maths Pathway.

-Two of our recent Alumni founded Maths Pathway – an e-learning curriculum and pedagogy for Years 5 to 10 students, which is changing the way that maths is taught by allowing teachers to deliver and assess individualised maths lessons for each student’s skill level, resulting in a rapid enhancement of student learning.
+An e-learning curriculum and pedagogy for Years 5 to 10 students, Maths Pathway is changing the way that maths is taught by allowing teachers to deliver and assess individualised maths lessons for each student’s skill level, resulting in a rapid enhancement of student learning.

-An Alumna founded Boundless, which provides work-experience placement matches for students from outer metropolitan and regional schools.
+Cohort 2013 Alumna Sonia Loudon founded Boundless, which provides work-experience placement matches for students from outer metropolitan and regional schools.